enter search term and/or author name

 TOPLAS seeks innovative, theoretical, experimental, and survey papers.
 Reviewers must adapt their standards as appropriate to each submission.
 As the premier programming language journal, the accepted papers must meet the highest standards in its domain and be accessible to a wide audience.
 Regardless of the reviewer's recommendation, reviews should always provide feedback that assists the authors in producing the best quality work possible to the benefit of the authors and to the benefit of the scientific community.

-The associate editors (but not the editor-in-chief) may submit to TOPLAS.
-Their papers are held to the same standards.
-The software prohibits authors from viewing their own submissions in any capacity other than author, and therefore the anonymity of the reviewing process will be not be compromised by associate editor submissions.
+Members of the editorial board may submit to TOPLAS, per standard policy for ACM journals.
+Their papers are held to the same standards as for any other author.
+The reviewing system prevents authors from viewing their own submissions in any capacity other than author, and therefore the anonymity of the reviewing process will be not be compromised by such submissions.